Curious about the RC student experience?

 If you are interested in reaching out to an RC Admissions Assistant and/or an RC Ambassador with questions, reach out to email@example.com.

 Hi there!
-I’m Kym Leggett, a Junior majoring in Sociology and minoring in Community Action and Social Change and Music!
+I’m Kym Leggett, a senior majoring in Sociology and minoring in CASC (Community Action and Social Change) and Music!
 I’m from the Metro Detroit area where I started learning Spanish and continued to learn in the RC.
-This was one of the reasons that I joined- I really enjoy Spanish and that is valued highly in the RC.
+I joined the RC because I really enjoy Spanish and that is valued highly here!
 The intensive language program is a challenge, but it is surely worth it!
 What I enjoy most about the RC is that it is a close-knit community that is there to support you in whatever you need.
-Outside of class, you can find me playing the Clarinet in the Michigan Marching and Basketball Bands or with my sisters of Tau Beta Sigma.
+Outside of class, you can find me playing the Clarinet in the Michigan Marching and Basketball Bands or with my sisters of Tau Beta Sigma!
+After graduation, I hope to find work helping underserved people.

 Hello!
-I’m Latricia Parkinson-Parker, also known as Trish, Trisha, etc. I am a freshman in the RC hoping to pursue a career in business.
+I’m Latricia Parkinson-Parker, also known as Trish, Trisha, etc. I am a sophomore in the RC hoping to pursue a career in Business & Communications.
 My hometown is Southfield, Michigan, where I’ve always dreamed of attending the University of Michigan.
 I have interest in various activities and pastimes, but my main interests are in videography, dance, music, and television.
-My goal is to have studied at least two languages while I attend the University.
-My current RC language is Japanese, however, I intend on studying Spanish as well.
+My current RC language is Japanese, however, I hope to become trilingual.
 As a prospective student, the language and art classes offered were aspects of the RC that caught my attention.
 But, upon arrival into the program I realized that the atmosphere of East Quad was where I belonged.
 I look forward to the next few years I spend in the Residential College!